buckbanzai/tag-instructor/README.md

 - `show_popup` - If selected the App will show little popup on top right side of the screen giving Agent a summary of the messages.

+- `hide_section_name` - If selected the App will hide the sections names (Assignee, Requester, Organization, ...)

 - `hide_disclaimer` - If selected the App will hide the little question mark on top right side of the App screen.

 - `hide_if_no_messages` - If selected the App will be hidden if there are no messages to show.